LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 ##### TIPS FOR PERFORMING A KNOWN VALUE SEARCH

-1.  if at any time you feel that you have made an error, select the Reset Code Generator option and start over.
+1. If at any time you feel that you have made an error, select the Reset Code Generator option and start over.

 ---

-2. If the number of possibilities is less than 10. you may want select the View Search Results option, unless you can get to a lower number of possibilities.
+2. If the number of possibilities is less than 10, you may want select the View Search Results option, unless you can get to a lower number of possibilities.
 This will display all of the current memory addresses that have your desired value.

 #### UNKNOWN VALUE SEARCH